GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/SysTick/SYSTICK.md

 arbitrary frequency request.
 The application time service converts its known clock and fixed time-unit policy into a reload value before calling the Driver.
 This keeps reusable hardware semantics below and application units above.

+The two values are passed directly rather than wrapped in a configuration structure.
+They form one small, single-use hardware transaction but do not define a reusable nested domain, independent lifecycle, or cross-field object invariant that would justify an argument-container type.

 ### Documented no-Codec decision